Skip to main content

 Protocol #4: Methylated B Vitamins

-Brecka is one of the more prominent advocates for hydrogen-infused water — the argument being that molecular hydrogen acts as a selective antioxidant, neutralizing harmful reactive oxygen species without blunting beneficial ones.
+Hydrogen water is Brecka's most speculative protocol.
+The claim: molecular hydrogen acts as a selective antioxidant, neutralizing harmful free radicals without blunting beneficial ones.

-The science: There's legitimate research on hydrogen water, mostly from Japanese groups, with some positive signals for inflammation and metabolic markers.
-The evidence is preliminary and the effect sizes are modest.
-It's not fringe, but it's also not established.
+There's legitimate research from Japanese labs with some positive signals for inflammation and metabolic markers.
+Effect sizes are modest.
+Evidence is preliminary.
+It's not fringe but it's not established.

 Do It in Austin

-The lab work piece — MTHFR, heavy metals, homocysteine — is available through Austin's functional medicine and integrative providers.
+Lab work available through Austin functional and integrative providers.

 MW